AUSTRALIAN MADE

 Allergies in dogs are one of the most misunderstood topics that you may come across as a dog owner.

-We see opinions about which product is best for allergies in dogs, how is best to cure allergies or how to prevent allergies from happening, every single day.
+We see opinions about which product is best for allergies in dogs, what is best to cure allergies or how to prevent allergies from happening, every single day.

 Maybe you’re wondering what even is an allergy?
 Well, it is a misguided reaction to foreign substances by the body’s immune system.